 Half-Fold Cards

 These cards are printed on cardstock paper.
-You need to print them double-sided, then cut along the outside lines and simply fold on the center line.
+You need to print them double-sided, then cut along the outside lines and simply score and fold on the center line.
 You may have to experiment to know how to feed the other side through your particular printer to have the back side going in the proper direction.
 With my Brother printer, I just print one side and put the paper back in just how it came out to print the other side properly.

 Decorating Purchased Blank Cards

-This is your third option, and most expensive and time-consuming – but still not hard.
 I originally made all my cards using colored blank cards I purchased and gluing my prints to the outside and inside of the cards.
 See my post here: How to Make Easy Scripture Greeting Cards.

-If you like this idea, just print out the quarter-fold or half-fold cards on paper (reduce the size to 80-90%) and cut the outside and inside prints to fit on the card, leaving a slight margin.
+If you like this idea, just print out the half-fold cards on paper (reduce the size to 80-90%) and cut the outside and inside prints to fit on the card, leaving a slight margin.
 Use a paper trimmer to make the edges neat and even.

 Glue or tape the prints down.
 I have experimented with different glue sticks and double-sided tape and finally found the best sticking glue is Zip Dry.
 Any other method I’ve used eventually comes unstuck – I think because of the coating on the textured cards.